Byte0Bard/BG3-Equipment-Generator/README.md

 # BG3-Equipment-Generator
  BG3 custom equipment and textures tool.

- In order to save a new preset profile, type a new name into the dropdown box next to the “Load Preset” button.
+ In order to save a new preset profile, type a new name into the dropdown box next to the “Retrieve Presets” button.
 When you click “Continue,” the program will create a save.

  Right now, there is an incompatibility with tintable items and Transmog Enhanced.
 For some reason, the items do not re-equip and cannot be used after transmogging.
 Saving and reloading fixes this and lets you equip the items.
 I'm trying to find a solution.
 Thank you for your patience.